 As a result, people are being cut off from being able to access basic services, or people are being forced into car ownership.
 There are a couple of key reasons for the decline in buses.
-One is increased congestion.
-The other is that often bus services are poorly designed and don’t make a lot of sense from the user’s point of view.
+The prioritisation of cars which leads to road congestion.
+High prices.
+Services which stop or change without any notice.
+Buses which don’t provide a good passenger experience.

 We want councils and communities to have greater control over how, when, and where bus services operate.
 This means greater regulation of buses.

-In November 2017 we joined forces with the Get Glasgow Moving campaign, Haud the Bus campaign, Unite Community, Unison, We Own it, and Think Outside the Circle: Extend Glasgow’s Subway campaigns to support Scottish Government proposals to grant local transport authorities greater controls over the bus sector as part of next year’s Transport Bill.
+In November 2017 we joined forces with the Get Glasgow Moving campaign, Haud the Bus campaign, Unite Community, Unison, We Own it, and Think Outside the Circle: Extend Glasgow’s Subway campaigns to support proposals to grant local transport authorities greater controls over the bus sector as part of the Scottish Government’s Transport Bill.
 A massive 1882 of you took part is urging the Scottish Government to press ahead with these plans in under 1 week, so thank you!
 We will keep this page updated with progress.

 Why we need Better Buses

 Nine reasons why bus reform is desperately needed